ceph/ceph.io/src/en/news/blog/2018/new-mimic-centralized-configuration-management/index.md

 > mon host = ceph-mons.foo.com

-where _ceph-mons_ is a DNS entry with multiple A records, one for each monitor.
-This allows the number and identities of monitors to change over time without modifying any configuration files at all.
-More importantly, the configuration file on each is usually static over the lifetime of the cluster, simplifying deployment and management.
+where _ceph-mons_ is a DNS entry with multiple A records (one for each monitor).
+This allows the number and identities of monitors to change over time without requiring the modification of any configuration files.
+More importantly, the configuration file on each is usually static over the lifetime of the cluster, which simplifies deployment and management.

 You can put any other settings you like in ceph.conf as well.
 The overall priority order that Ceph uses to set options is:

 1. Compiled-in default values
 2. Cluster configuration database (the new thing!)